Entrances of All-Time

 Wolfgang Amadeus Mozart

-Suddenly, Mozart's Serenade for Thirteen Wind Instruments was heard, and to Salieri's amazement, the young man rose and frantically said: "My music!
-They've started!
-They've started without me!" before dashing back to orchestrate the chamber music.
+Suddenly, Mozart's Serenade for Thirteen Wind Instruments was heard, and to Salieri's amazement, the young famed composer rose and frantically said: "My music!
+They've started without me!"
+He dashed back to orchestrate the chamber music during the performance, with both Constanze and Salieri following shortly thereafter.

 Paris, Texas (1984, US/W.Germ.)